-The damages awarded in a wrongful death case depend on the pecuniary, or financial, loss.
-The courts assess these financial injuries by looking at the loss of support, services, medical and funeral expenses and the lost prospect of inheritance.
+The damages awarded in a wrongful death case depend on the pecuniary, or financial, losses.
+The courts assess these financial injuries by looking at medical and funeral expenses, the loss of support, services, and the lost prospect of inheritance.
 The basic premise, however, is to always ensure that the awarded damages are just and fair.
 In fact, interest from the date of death is also included in the award.

-In order for a wrongful death claim to be successful, it must be proved by a wrongful death lawyer beyond doubt that the medical professional or staff acted in a negligent manner.
-The negligence could be a result of a failure to diagnose the exact ailment, causing injury in a surgical procedure or a delay in providing appropriate treatment.
+In order for a wrongful death claim to be successful, it must be definitively shown that the medical professional (or staff) acted in a negligent manner, below the standard of care in the medical community.
+The negligence could be a result of a failure to diagnose, causing injury in a surgical procedure, a delay in providing appropriate treatment, etc.

 Proving medical malpractice, however, is not simple.
 There are a lot of formalities that need to be taken care of.
 A lot of facts need to be established as well.
-If you suspect you have lost a loved one due to carelessness, you owe it to the deceased to seek justice.
+If you suspect you have lost a loved one due to malpractice, you owe it to your loved one to seek justice on their behalf.

 Our Dallas medical malpractice lawyers have extensive experience handling wrongful death cases and can use this experience and our vast resources to fight for the justice that you and your family deserve.
-If you have lost somebody close to you because of the negligent or careless actions of a medical professional, please, contact us today.
+If you have lost somebody close to you because of the negligent or careless actions of a medical professional, please, contact us today for a free consultation at 1-877-405-4313.
 Together, we can fight against needless deaths at the hands of careless healthcare professionals.